 A broad match to “employer insurance plans” would match “employer insurance plans too expensive.”

-Knowing your audience will eliminate wasted spend.
+Knowing your audience will eliminate wasted spending.
 You can create a negative keyword list for searches that don’t fit your audience.
 Also, Google has premade market segments you can adjust your bid or target.
 Take a look at the audience section to learn more.

 Find the Right PPC Keywords